Your Guide to Moving to Atlanta

 Atlanta, Georgia, at a glance:

-- Hartsfield-Jackson Airport is the busiest airport in the country and has flights to over 75 destinations in more than 50 counties.
+- Hartsfield-Jackson Atlanta International Airport is the busiest airport in the country and has flights to more than 75 destinations in more than 50 counties.

 Moving to Atlanta: The basics